Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 - 100-meter range

 - The Sony version seems to have a fragile hot shoe connector

 OK, so that gives us our burst of light, but what did we put in front of it?

 I chose a Lastolite Joe Mcnally 24″ White Ezybox.
-Not only was it the right size for the small set, but I wanted to use this soft box because of the white interior.
-Silver interior gives you more light output, but that also causes more specularity.
-I didn't want those hot spots on the food, so I recommended this box because of the white interior.
-It provided a great quality of light for the subject.
+Not only was it the right size for the small set, but I wanted to use this softbox because of the white interior.
+A silver interior gives you more light output but also causes more specularity.
+I didn’t want those hot spots on the food, so I recommended this box because of the white interior.
+It provided an excellent quality of light for the subject.